satishgunjal/Machine-Learning-By-Stanford-University/Week_2/machine-learning-ex1/Readme.md

 - I have solved all the questions mentioned in 'ex1.pdf'
 - Please follow the 'ex1.pdf' it will guide you though all the steps.
 - In all the '.m' files I have added few extra comments for better understanding.
+- To test it download the entire 'machine-learning-ex1' and 'CD' to its path from Octave.
+And then follow 'ex1.pdf'.